0xdabbad00/blog/_posts/2012-07-15-icebuddha-generic-file-parser.md

 <h3>Template format</h3>
 If you want people to help write templates for your project, you need to make it easy for them.
 I assume most binary files have C headers describing parts of their structure.
 Example, for PE files (.exe, .dll, and .sys files), you can look in <a href="http://source.winehq.org/source/include/winnt.h">winnt.h</a> for parts of it's structure.

-Additionally, I need some logic to describe things like parse IMAGE_OPTIONAL_HEADER in a PE file at the offset given by e_lfanew in the IMAGE_DOS_HEADER.
+Additionally, I need some logic to describe things like parse `IMAGE_OPTIONAL_HEADER` in a PE file at the offset given by `e_lfanew` in the `IMAGE_DOS_HEADER`.
 Originally, I had attempted using a <a href="http://en.wikipedia.org/wiki/Domain-specific_language">DSL</a>, like 010 editor, but no one wants to learn a DSL.
 So then I considered trying to use a language and library with more transferable skills by using the format of Wireshark's dissector files which allow a variety of languages (C, Lua, Python), but this would be a big and awkward under-taking to make this usable by JavaScript (would need to leverage a Python interpreter for JavaScript), and the formatting still seemed awkward to me.
 I might regret this, but I decided to use JavaScript for the logic of the parsing.

 To tie together the C header formatted data structure representations with the JavaScript logic, I use <a href="http://pegjs.majda.cz/">PEG.js</a> which is a Parser Generator for JavaScript to parse the C header struct's on the data provided.
 A template file for a PE file thus looks like this:

-[sourcecode language="javascript"]
+{% highlight javascript %}
 typedef struct IMAGE_DOS_HEADER {
 	WORD  e_magic;      /* 00: MZ Header signature */
 	WORD  e_cblp;       /* 02: Bytes on last page of file */